Astral1119/sheets-wiki/src/docs/posts/zero-elements.md

 permalink: /zero-elements/
 ---

-Zero elements are values that, when used in an array, have no width and/or height.
+Zero elements are values that, when used in [[arrays]], have no width and/or height.

 # Syntax